Travel to Uzbekistan - Not only is the country far off most people's travel radar but whoever thought of exploring it by bike!

 If you like mountain biking, want to see places that are not your conventional “touristy” sort of sites and experience a culture that you’ll rarely see in your own circles, then this trip is highly recommended.

 Magdalen Lim is a Singaporean who has been living in Australia for over a decade.
 She classes herself as an intermediate cyclist who enjoys riding every type of terrain and style - road, mountain biking or bikepacking.
-Magdalen joined Grasshopper Adventures Uz-biking-stan tour in 2017.
+Magdalen joined Grasshopper Adventures Uz-biking-stan tour as a full paying guest in 2017.

 Interview and photos were courtesy of Magdalen Lim.

-A big thanks Magdalen for volunteering your time, and happy adventures from the Grasshopper team.
+A big thanks Magdalen for volunteering her time, and happy adventures from the Grasshopper team.